 It is no easy feat to transition a whole quarter’s worth of teaching online at the drop of a hat, and I applaud the University, the staff, and admin for allowing us to continue our education during these trying times.
 Yet, online learning has highlighted how easily our work spills over into leisure, and there is much that can be done on the University’s end to help us construct clearer boundaries between the two.

-Emma Weber is a student in the College.
+Emma Weber is a second-year in the College.